AITGmbH/WordToTFS/README.md

 Additional

 * Add xsd.exe to Windows-Path (A post build is generating a W2T.xsd based on the class structure.
 The W2T is being used by the WordToTFS templates.)
+* The WordToTFS ClickOnce manifests get signed.
+Thus to be able to start WordToTFS successfully, a test certificate has to be created first.
+Therefore open the properties of the TFS.SyncService.View.Word project, select the Signing-tab and click on "Create Test Certificate".

 ## Local Build and Test